 Decaffeinated beverages should be your first choice if you feel the temptation to consume anything caffeinated.

-Alcohol before sleep
+2. Alcohol before sleep

 According to this study, drinking alcohol will make you feel lethargic and exhausted.
 Alcohol use affects the quality of your sleep.
 Additionally, alcohol may not only inhibit breathing but also hasten sleep apnea.
-While alcohol temporarily makes it easier to fall asleep and sleep longer, it shortens your Rapid Eye Movement (REM) in sleep.
+While alcohol temporarily makes it easier to fall asleep and sleep longer, it shortens your rapid eye movement (REM) in sleep.

 You have to deal with side effects of alcohol that depend on alcohol consumption the more you consume the more side effects will produce.
 You will experience poor attention and daytime tiredness because it affects your REM sleep.

-Usage of devices before sleeping
+3. Usage of devices before sleeping

 Using a device affects sleep.
-According to the National Sleep Foundation, up to 90% of Americans use a technology or device before going to bed affects their quality of sleep.
+According to the National Sleep Foundation, up to 90% of Americans use technology or device before going to bed affects their quality of sleep.
 This study makes it sufficiently evident that utilising electronics before bed has a negative effect on sleep.

 The circadian rhythm also referred as the body’s internal clock which is delayed by using various gadgets or electronic devices.
 They also prevent the release of melatonin, a hormone that promotes sleep, making it difficult for you to fall asleep.